Nigeria–United States relations: Foreign aid

 Nigeria is a major destination for U.S. foreign aid – in 2021, Nigeria was estimated to have been in the top ten recipients by volume.
 Between 2012 and 2021, the U.S.'s annual aid obligations in Nigeria ranged between $624 million and, in 2020, $1.11 billion.
 Aid is commonly dispersed in the humanitarian sector, the peace and security sector, and the health sector – in the latter case, especially under the President's Emergency Plan for AIDS Relief, which designates Nigeria as one of fifteen priority recipients.

+In December 2025, Nigeria signed an agreement with the United States over health care assistance.
+The United States agreed to provide $2.1 billion in aid over the next five years, including $200 million for Christian health care centers.
+In return, Nigeria must invest $3 billion into its own health care system in this same time period.
+This deal was part of a larger effort by the Trump administration to procure bilateral aid agreements that differ from the multilateral approach taken by the World Health Organization and differ from traditional USAID delivery methods.
+The United States has signed similar deals with 16 other African countries as of March 2026.

 Cultural and diplomatic relations

 Nigerian diaspora in the U.S.

 Nigeria is distinguished from other African nations by the extent of its population's ties to the U.S.' In addition to the large number of African Americans who trace their ancestry back to Nigeria, significant links of "culture and community" arise from the large Nigerian American community in the U.S.,' which is known for being politically and culturally active.
 In 2000, the U.S. Census recorded 87,000 Nigerian-born residents, whose U.S-born children amounted to a further 100,000 or 200,000 residents – although this was regarded as an under-estimate.
 A study conducted around that time estimated that Nigerians sent more than $1.3 billion annually to Nigeria in family remittances, a figure that dwarfed the flow of official foreign aid.
 It has also long been established practice – especially prominent during the 1970s and 1980s – for large numbers of Nigerians to seek higher education in the U.S., and sometimes to stay there afterwards.
 In the early 2000s, this led to concern about a Nigeria-to-U.S. "brain drain".